The Cow and I: Production

 The film was shot in black and white, and in 1990 a colorized version was released.

 Reception

 The film has become a national favourite, being shown often on television.
 Analysing its enduring popularity, a critic in 2017 wrote that the character created by Fernandel embodies: .. the typical Frenchman, in his stubbornness, resourcefulness and humanity.

+Analysis

+The film has been described as the first work in French cinema to concern itself with the topic of French prisoners of war in World War II.

+Remake

+In 2018, Variety reported that an English-language remake would begin development in the fall of that year, with Marc Forster directing, Ewan McGregor starring, and Bill Prady writing.